vernonclarke/SPNfinal/README.md

 # Repository for NEURON Model of Striatal Projection Neurons

-This repository contains a NEURON model of striatal projection neurons (or SPNs) designed to simulate the interaction between GABAergic and glutamatergic synaptic inputs.
+This repository contains a NEURON + Python model of striatal projection neurons (or SPNs) designed to simulate the interaction between GABAergic and glutamatergic synaptic inputs.

 It also provides all the R code used to produce the graph output (in particular as `svg`) from the resultant NEURON + Python output.